dodgeblaster/githubcourse/assignment/02_convertCssToSass/README.md

 ### How to submit this assignment

-Send an email to garyfromsait@gmail.com.
-Here is the format:
+Send an email in the following format:

 - To: garyfromsait@gmail.com
 - Title: StudentName - GitSass - Assignment #2